martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 With examples.

 You'll immediately notice that while I am preaching, my own blog doesn't meet all of them (at the moment).
 That's because I couldn't find a single Zola theme which ~~looked at least barely acceptable~~ satisfied them.
-So I guess I am now learning enough HTML/CSS to do it myself ... or at least discover for myself why so few websites do things right, understand why it's literally impossible to put pixels on screen the way I want, and rekindle my hatred for webdev.
+So I guess I am now learning enough HTML/CSS to do it myself ... or at least discover on my own why so few websites do things right, understand why it's literally impossible to put pixels on screen the way I want, and rekindle my hatred for webdev.

 Note that everything here is my personal opinion but feel free to consider it fact and absolute truth.
 I have no formal education in design... but these days that should give me _more_ authority when it comes to readability and usability.